 She has lived with them ever since that time.

 Sometimes, if you are lucky you will see a lone dark wolf wandering away from her pack toward you.
-She is dark like those that lived near the river bend, they were as dark as the bark of a tree.
+She is dark, like those that lived near the river bend, they were as dark as the black earth near her home.
 Her family and friends have all become shadows, only she lives on.
 The wolf-woman, she is caught between longing to be a human again and wanting to stay a wolf.
 It is said she has always lived here and always will live because she is caught between the two worlds.

 The woman sat silently after telling her story.
 She watched the fire as it burnt down to glowing embers.
 She stood up and picked up some more sticks breaking them over her leg and handing them to me again.
 As I placed more sticks on the fire, the woman walked to the other side of the hut and bent over to take the lid off of a small pot.
 She then squatted over the pot and peed into it.
 She wiped herself with a small piece of leather and then placed the lid back on the pot.
 I could smell a slight waft of urine from the other side of the hut.
 It reminded me of the days when my family was still alive, living in our small hut with the heavy snows outside.
 Our family had a pot like that one, we would pee into it the same way.
 When it was full, father would walk out into the snow, empty it and clean it.